Utthan Pristhasana refers to the lizard pose (including its advanced versions of flying and twisted lizard pose) in

 Lizard Pose (Utthan Pristhasana) is a yoga pose that is performed in forwarding banding.
 It is a very simple asana while doing this asana, the shape of a body becomes like a Lizard, due to this call it Lizard pose.
 This particular type of posture is beneficial for women to reduce belly fat. that’s why as a result, Lizard pose is a little more popular with the female.

-The name Utthan Pristhasana comes from the Sanskrit Language. where Utthan means stretch out, Pristha means back of the body, and Asana means yoga posture.
-Since the pose focuses on the hips, that is best stretching posture for the hip flexors, hamstrings and quadriceps. it can be done as well as Bikram yoga or hot yoga. it’s also a great preparatory pose for active, Yang-style arm balances.
+The name Utthan Pristhasana comes from the Sanskrit Language. where Utthan means to stretch out, Pristha means back of the body, and Asana means yoga posture.
+Since the pose focuses on the hips, that is the best stretching posture for the hip flexors, hamstrings, and quadriceps. it can be done as well as Bikram yoga or hot yoga. it’s also a great preparatory pose for active, Yang-style arm balances.

 Lizard pose may be also known for as well as the Pigeon Pose or certain arm balance pose.